mzazon/awesome-cloud-projects/aws/cost-allocation-chargeback-systems/cost-allocation-chargeback-systems.md

     echo "✅ Cost allocation system tested successfully"
     ```

     The system is now fully operational and ready for production use.
 All components have been validated, including cost data processing, budget monitoring, and notification delivery mechanisms.
+The testing confirms that the automated cost allocation pipeline is functioning as expected.

 ## Validation & Testing